Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE

 To see why this may be consistent for $E\left[ \left. \frac{\partial \log f(W_{i})}{\partial z_{1}}\right\vert \tilde{W}_{i}\left( \alpha _{0}\right) \right] ,$ we note that using integration by parts, the above is just a series approximation to $E\left[ \left. \frac{\partial \log f_{W}(W_{i})}{ \partial z_{1}}\right\vert \tilde{W}_{i}\left( \alpha _{0}\right) \right] $.

 The consistency of $\hat{V}_{\tau }$ can be established by using the uniform law of large numbers.
 The arguments are standard but tedious.
 We omit the details here.$\ $

-\section{Unconditional Instrumental Quantile Estimation under Nonparametric Propensity Score}
+\subsection{Unconditional Instrumental Quantile Estimation under Nonparametric Propensity Score}

-In this section, we drop Assumption \ref{Assumption_parametric_ps} and estimate the propensity score non-parametrically using the series method.
-With respect to the results in Section\ \ref{estimation}, we only need to modify Lemma \ref{ps_estimation_param}, since Lemma \ref {param_ave_estimation} shows that we do not need to account for the error from estimating the propensity score.
+We drop the parametric specification of the propensity score in Assumption \ref{Assumption_parametric_ps} and estimate the propensity score non-parametrically using the series method.
+With respect to the results in Section\ \ref{estimation}, we only need to modify Lemma \ref {ps_estimation_param}, since Lemma \ref{param_ave_estimation} shows that we do not need to account for the error from estimating the propensity score.

 Let $\hat{P}(w)$ denote the nonparametric series estimator of $P(w)$.
 The estimator of $T_{1}:=E\left[ \frac{\partial P(W)}{\partial z_{1}}\right] $ is now

 The estimator of $T_{2}$ is the same as in (\ref{t2n}) but with $P(W_{i}, \hat{\alpha})$ replaced by $\hat{P}(W_{i}):$